 What to Communicate to Transitioning Employees:

-Communicating workforce reductions and furloughs is one of the most difficult tasks any leader can take on, but the right message can help to ease the transition.
+Communicating workforce reductions or restructurings is one of the most difficult tasks any leader can take on, but the right message can help to ease the transition.
 Make sure your change communication includes the following elements:

 - Information: Provide detailed information on the changes, including timelines, expectations, and any other relevant information.